National-Digital-Twin/rdf-abac/README.md

 for authentication.

 ## Features
-- **Core Functionality**
+- **Key Functionality**
    - RDF ABAC consists of a ABAC security engine, an extension module for [Apache Jena Fuseki](https://jena.apache.org/documentation/fuseki2/), and a security evaluation service to provide security verification to non-JVM components of the system.
 - **Key Integrations**
     - Enhances access control for the [secure-agent-graph](https://github.com/National-Digital-Twin/secure-agent-graph) project.
 - **Scalability & Performance**
-    - Optimised for high-throughput environments
+    - Optimised for high-throughput environments.
 - **Modularity**
     - Designed as a modular component of NDTP’s Integration Architecture (IA).
     - Includes the `rdf-abac-fmod` module for Fuseki.